-4 reasons you should not delay healthcare during COVID-19Personal health · Feb 1, 2021
+4 reasons you should not delay healthcare during COVID-19COVID · Feb 1, 2021

 In the midst of the second wave of the COVID-19 pandemic, Canadians are continuing to delay many of their “normal” activities, including social gatherings, milestone occasions and travel — and for good reason.
 But it’s crucial that you stay connected to healthcare, and do not delay taking care of your health.

 Much of our work as health professionals is providing patients with the care they may have postponed during the first wave of the pandemic.
 And yet, we are once again seeing people delay important care amidst this new wave.

 Here are four reasons you should not delay caring for your health during COVID-19:

 1) Proactive care is important

 Even if you are feeling healthy, it’s important to check in with your health professional about your preventive care.
 For everyone, this should include a discussion about your health priorities and goals, and about preventive measures according to your age and other risk factors.
 It may include immunizations, cancer screening (e.g. Pap smears, mammograms, colonoscopies) and bloodwork.